christoffelwilliam/paragraph-tidier/README.md

 2. Select the desired options for tidying.
 3. Click the "Tidy Paragraph" button to clean the text.
 4. Use the "Copy to Clipboard" button to copy the tidied text.
 5. Explore batch processing by uploading a text file.
+(This feature is still not optimal, more improvement needed)

 ## Disclosure